 If you want to give the impression your organisation is friendly, organised, and sociable, it’s important that this comes across even before their first day on the job.

-- What is the welcome pack like?
-Is it a cold, hard contract and miserable employee handbook with strict instructions on the dress code, topped off with formal instruction not to be late on their first day?
+✓ What is the welcome pack like?
+Is it a cold, hard contract, a non disclosure agreement, a ream of HR documents, and a miserable employee handbook with strict instructions on dress code, topped off with formal instruction not to be late on their first day?
 Is it an email with information on what to bring, a map of where to go (and maybe an invite to a team lunch)?
 Or is it somewhere in between?
 The tone of voice in communication materials has a huge impact on how welcome an employee will feel.
 And no one wants to go somewhere they don’t feel welcome (especially if it’s five days a week).

-- Does your organisation offer perks and socials?
+✓ Does your organisation offer perks and socials?
 Now’s the time to highlight this.
 Even if it was mentioned in the interview process, it’s still good to reaffirm it now.
 Give new employees all the information you think will make them feel excited and energised.
-You want to make new joiners feel like they can’t wait to get stuck in.
+You want to make new hires feel like they can’t wait to get stuck in.

-- How are you going to find out how your onboarding process went?
-Once the new joiner is onboard, ask them for anonymous feedback on your approach using an employee onboarding survey.
+✓ How are you going to find out how your onboarding and hiring process went?
+Once the new employee is onboard, ask them for anonymous feedback on your approach, using an employee onboarding survey.
 Were there any misunderstandings?
-Were there things that could have gone better?
+Were there things in the orientation schedule that could have gone better?

-- Internal hires – just because somebody has been promoted or moved within the organisation, it doesn’t mean that they can be expected to slide seamlessly in with a new team, manager, and work spec.
+✓ Internal hires Just because somebody has been promoted or moved within the organisation, it doesn’t mean that they can be expected to slide seamlessly in with a new team, manager, and job description.
 Get their old and new managers to talk to each other; set new goals and milestones for the new role, ease the internal hire into the culture of their new team (with a buddy if necessary), and help build a new development plan so they can plot their career progression with the company and skill themselves.

-Before your new hire joins, run down this onboarding checklist to make sure you will give them the best first introduction to their company that you can.
-Following this checklist can help make your new joiner’s first day at work a great employee experience:
+Before your new hire joins, run down this employee onboarding checklist to make sure you will give them the best first introduction to your company that you can.
+Following this checklist can help make your new employees’ first day at work a great experience:

 ✓ Assign them a buddy – Someone who can show them where everything is, and who’ll be on hand if they have any questions.
 You can assign a buddy just for the week, or it could be an ongoing relationship throughout the whole onboarding process.